-If Satisfactory Academic Progress did not occur and the student failed to comply with the probation contract, the student will be subject to suspension.
+If Satisfactory Academic Progress did not occur and the student failed to comply with the probation contract, the student will be suspended.

 At the end of the second probationary semester, if the criteria for Satisfactory Academic Progress have not been met and the student resident cumulative GPA is below 2.0, the student will be suspended.
-Students may not have more than two probationary semesters at Tabor College.
+Students may not have more than two probationary semesters at Tabor College unless one of the following exceptions applies:

-Exceptions:

-Any student who achieves a semester GPA of at least 2.30 for ten or more completed hours will be allowed to remain at the institution for the subsequent semester regardless of the resident cumulative GPA.

-A student who has been admitted to the College on academic probation will be subject to suspension after two semesters of attendance, unless satisfactory academic progress criteria have been met.

-Any student who is currently or has ever been on probation whose semester GPA is 1.00 or below will be suspended or dismissed from the College unless their resident cum GPA is above 2.0.

-Students whose resident cum GPA is above 2.0 will not be subject to suspension even if they fail to achieve Satisfactory Academic Progress.
+- Any student who achieves a semester GPA of at least 2.30 for ten or more completed hours will be allowed to remain at the institution for the subsequent semester regardless of the resident cumulative GPA. - A student who has been admitted to the College on academic probation will be subject to suspension after two semesters of attendance, unless satisfactory academic progress criteria have been met. - Any student who is currently or has ever been on probation whose semester GPA is 1.00 or below will be suspended from the College unless their resident cum GPA is above 2.0. - Students whose resident cum GPA is above 2.0 will not be subject to suspension even if they fail to achieve Satisfactory Academic Progress.
 However, they will remain on academic probation and may be subject to financial aid suspension.

-Academic Suspension indicates that the student may reapply after an absence from the college.
+Academic Suspension indicates that the student may reapply for admittance after a minimum of one full semester absence from the College.
 Academic Dismissal indicates that the student can never be re-admitted.

-Notification of parents and advisor

-When a student is placed on/continues on academic probation or is suspended/dismissed from the College, the advisor (and parent or guardian, if the student is dependent) will be notified in writing.
+Notification of parents, advisors, and coaches and/or activity sponsors.
+When a student is placed on/continues on academic probation or is suspended/dismissed from the College, parents or guardian (if the student is dependent), the advisor(s), head coach and/or activity sponsor will be notified in writing.

-Re-Admission
+Re-Admission.

-1. A student who chooses to leave the College under probationary status will be subject to the same status upon return to Tabor College.

-2. A student who leaves the College under academic suspension may submit a letter of request to the Academic Dean for re-admission after the satisfactory completion of the terms of the suspension.
+- 1. A student who chooses to leave the College under probationary status will be subject to the same status and stipulations upon return to Tabor College. - 2.
+A student who leaves the College under academic suspension may submit a letter of request to the Academic Dean for re-admission after the satisfactory completion of the terms of the suspension to include at a minimum improved academic readiness as demonstrated through successful completion of a minimum of 6 transferrable hours.
 If re-admission is granted, the student will automatically return under probation and will have one semester to meet minimum criteria for academic progress.